 Learning how to sew a button on a shirt or pants must be counted as an essential life skill.
-It never goes amiss in student campus living, moving away from home, boarding school or even going on holiday.
 You never know when a button is going to give up and pop off the shirt you are planning to wear - Usually just as you are about to walk out the door or go somewhere important!
-Men, women, boys and girls could all benefit from knowing how to sew a button on a shirt.
+Everyone could all benefit from knowing how to sew a button on a shirt.

 How to Sew a Button on a Shirt Tutorial

-- BUTTON - A button to the same size or the one original one that fell off.
+- BUTTON - A button of the same size or the original one that fell off.
 Check the inside of your shirt as there may be a spare button sewn into the side seam.
 Shirts normally have flat buttons with 2 or 4 holes.
 If you have a shank button that has no holes on top go to my article on how to sew a button.

 - THREAD - Thread to match the other buttons.
 The thread may match the button itself or the fabric underneath.
 If I am not matching anything, I like to use thicker threads so it is quicker to sew the buttons on.

 - NEEDLE - A needle to go through the buttonholes.
 General-purpose needles are called sharps (Read: Hand Needle Types)

 - CUTTER - Small sharp scissors.

 - MARKER - A water-soluble marking pen if new buttons are being put on for the first time.
 Don't use a regular felt pen as the ink may bleed on your shirt when you wash it.
 If you need to improvise, a sliver of soap will mark darker fabrics.

 - SHIRT - And lastly, of course, the fabric, garment or shirt to sew the button onto.

 If you are planning to be away or are regularly prone to having buttons popping off, purchase a cheap little sewing kit to keep handy in the event of an emergency button repair.

-How to Sew a Button on a Shirt - STEPS
+How to Sew a Button on a Shirt - Step by Step Instructions